vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 mate the infinite as best we can.

-Saiva philosophers deal with the epistemological problem by first distin guishing two levels of Siva.
+Śaiva philosophers deal with the epistemological problem by first distin guishing two levels of Siva.
 The first level, said to be true in the highest  sense (paramarthika), is the limitless, transcendent ParamaSiva ("Highest  Siva") described in the passages above: a formless, undifferentiated Para ma£iva "without parts" (niskala).
 Positive knowledge of Siva at this level is  beyond human reach.
 Siva is said to be "unfathomable," the Vatulagama  tells us, "because he surpasses every human means of knowledge."4 The  Acintyagama elaborates, "Siva's highest nature cannot be known through  observation (adhyaksa), nor from its marks (IiAga), nor through verbal author ity (Sabda)."5 Descriptions of ParamaSiva are therefore essentially negative  ones, pointing to the absence of any limiting qualities.

 Similarly, worship of Siva at this level is impossible.
 "It is not possible,"  says AghoraSiva, "to meditate on or give worship and the like to an entity114 · ChapterFour